Faizal474/fullstack-project-one/README.md

     console.info("Express server listening at http://0.0.0.0:8080");
 });
 ```

-25. Run the server
+- Run the server
-    $ npm run dev:server
+  - `npm run dev:server`

-26. Copy files from references/dist folder into dist folder in the main directory
+- Copy files from `references/dist` folder into `dist` folder in the main directory
-    $ cp dist/favicon.ico dist/
+  - `cp dist/favicon.ico dist/`
-    $ cp dist/style.css dist/
+  - `cp dist/style.css dist/`

-27. Add the middleware to serve static files into the express code
+- Add the middleware to serve static files into the express code
 ```
 server.use(express.static("dist));
 ```

-28. Navigate to http://localhost:8080/style.css in the browser after restarting the server
+- Navigate to `http://localhost:8080/style.css` in the browser after restarting the server

-29. Add / route to express
+- Add `/` route to express
 ```
 server.use("/", (req, res) => {
     res.send("Hello World!!");
 });
 ```

-30. Copy prettier.config.js into the main directory
+- Copy `prettier.config.js` into the main directory
-    $ cp references/prettier.config.js .
+  - `cp references/prettier.config.js .`

-31. Install ejs as production dependency
+- Install `ejs` as production dependency
-    $ npm i ejs
+  - `npm i ejs`

-32. Set view engine property to ejs on express
+- Set `view engine` property to ejs on express
 ```
 server.set("view engine", "ejs");
 ```

-33. Change the response to render instead of send
+- Change the response to `render` instead of `send`
 ```
 server.use("/", (req, res) => {
     res.render("index");
 });
 ```

-34. Create folder views in the main directory
+- Create folder `views` in the main directory
-    $ mkdir views
+  - `mkdir views`

-35. Create a new file under views as views/index.ejs
+- Create a new file under views as `views/index.ejs`

-36. Put some sample html under views/index.ejs
+- Put some sample html under `views/index.ejs`

-37. Add css link to the html
+- Add css link to the html
 ```
 <link rel="stylesheet" href="style.css">
 ```

-38. Embed some javascript
+- Embed some javascript
 ```
 <%= Math.random() -%>
 ```

-39. Pass arguments to the ejs from express
+- Pass arguments to the ejs from express
 ```
 server.use("/", (req, res) => {
     res.render("index", {